nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-7112_Versions/GL-DPPD-7112.md

 ## Determines the organism specific annotation file to use based on the organism in the runsheet
 fetch_organism_specific_annotation_file_path <- function(organism) {
-  #' Uses the GeneLab GL-DPPD-7110_annotations.csv file to find an applicable organism specific annotation file path
+  # Uses the GeneLab GL-DPPD-7110_annotations.csv file to find the organism specific annotation file path
-  #' Raises an exception if the organism does not have an associated annotation file yet
+  # Raises an exception if the organism does not have an associated annotation file yet

   all_organism_table <- read.csv("https://raw.githubusercontent.com/nasa/GeneLab_Data_Processing/GL_RefAnnotTable_1.0.0/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110/GL-DPPD-7110_annotations.csv")